-Our free Safe Driving cdl practice questions are designed to help test your knowledge of the CDL Manual and sharpen your skills for taking the CDL permit and endorsement exams.
+Our free CDL practice tests for Safe Driving are designed to help test your knowledge of the CDL Manual and sharpen your skills for taking the CDL permit and endorsement exams.
 They are not designed to teach you the knowledge necessary to pass the exams.
-Please do not try to memorize these questions in order to get your cdl.
+Please do not try to memorize these CDL practice tests in order to get your CDL.
 There's a better way.

 The Safe Driving portion of the CDL manual will be on the General Knowledge portion of the CDL permit written exam.
 This is a rather large section of the CDL Manual and also includes basic information on hazardous materials (HazMat) that all drivers should know.
 Here are the basics of what you must know:

 Safety is the most important reason for completing a vehicle inspection.
 A vehicle defect found during an inspection could prevent problems later, such as a breakdown on the road that will cost time and dollars, or even worse, a crash caused by the defect.

 Federal and state laws require that drivers inspect their vehicles.
 Federal and state inspectors also may inspect your vehicles.
 If they judge the vehicle to be unsafe, they will put the vehicle "out of service" until it is repaired.

 Generally speaking the major things you'll be checking will be:

 In order to obtain a CDL, you will be required to pass a pre-trip vehicle inspection test.
 You will be tested to see if you know whether your vehicle is safe to drive.
 You will be asked to do a pre-trip inspection of your vehicle and explain to the examiner what you would inspect and why.